 Michelle Puetz is an arts administrator, curator, art historian, and educator focused on the intersections of global modern and contemporary art, sound, performance, and technology.
-She is currently the Curator of Collections and Public Programs at the Chicago Film Archives where she is developing a series of public programs titled Designed to be Seen as part of the Terra Foundation for American Art’s Art Design Chicago initiative.

 From 2015-17, Puetz was the Pick-Laudati Curator of Media Arts at the Mary and Leigh Block Museum of Art at Northwestern University.
 She was part of the collaborative curatorial team for A Feast of Astonishments: Charlotte Moorman and the Avant-Garde, 1960s-1980s, co-curated Salaam Cinema!
 50 Years of Iranian Movie Posters with Hamid Naficy, and curated over 120 public programs and artist visits for Block Cinema.

 Puetz was the 2013-15 Andrew W. Mellon Post-Doctoral Curatorial Fellow at the Museum of Contemporary Art Chicago, where she curated a group exhibition titled Body Doubles and solo exhibitions with artists Lilli Carré and Phil Collins.
 She developed and managed the MCA Exhibition History Project and oversaw the digitization of over 280 video tapes in the museum’s archive.
 She was the lead researcher for Goshka Macuga’s artist residency and the resulting exhibition, Preparatory Notes for a Chicago Comedy, which was presented at the Berlin Biennale in 2014.